FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 The [RFC2544] document itself seems to be treating phase b) as any type of configuration that cannot be configured only once (by Manager, before Search starts), as some crucial SUT state could time-out during the Search.
+It is RECOMMENDED
+{::comment}

+    [MB63]: Not a normative term

+    [VP]: Ok.

+    [MK]: ok.
+MB and MK edits applied.
+    [MK]: Edited.

+{:/comment}
-This document RECOMMENDS to understand "learning frames" to be any such time-sensitive per-trial configuration method, with bridge MAC learning being only one possibe example.
+to interpret the "learning frames" to be any such time-sensitive per-trial configuration method, with bridge MAC learning being only one possibe example.
-[RFC2544] (Section C.2.4.1) lists another example: ARP with wait time 5 seconds.
+Appendix C.2.4.1 of [RFC2544] lists another example: ARP with wait time of 5 seconds.

 ## Trial Terms